-In Kaspiew's (2017) study, 30 women reported that financial abuse escalated or occurred for the first time after separation.
+In Kaspiew et al. (2017), women reported that financial abuse escalated or occurred for the first time after separation.
 This included ex-partners refusing women access to finances or misusing money

 What is a "Safe at home" program?

 There is no shared understanding of what constitutes a "Safe at home" program (Breckenridge at al., 2016).
 Lead agencies in each state or territory decide how the program is delivered.
 Some of the similarities identified across jurisdictions were: